 Scylla Cloud runs the latest version of Scylla Enterprise, which is built from the ground up to make optimal use of the latest server technology and to run “close to the metal.”
 This means fewer servers are needed compared to other implementations in a cloud environment, saving on costs.

-Scylla has been available and hardened for years by open source users, enterprise customers and a solid, growing community of developers.
+Scylla, a real-time big data database, has been available and hardened for years by open source users, enterprise customers and a solid, growing community of developers.
 Now, we bring our enterprise product to a managed cloud solution that lets individual developers and teams get started quickly with small instances at low costs, and then to scale up as needed.
 With a full complement of tools and APIs, we make it easy for everyone from startups to large enterprises to migrate workloads from on-premises deployments or other cloud platforms over to Scylla’s managed cloud service.

 Scylla Cloud provides managed Scylla clusters with automatic backup, upgrades, repairs, performance optimization, security hardening, 24*7 maintenance and support — all for a fraction of the cost of other DBaaS offerings.
 You can relieve your team of administrative tasks, allowing them to focus on creating applications that deliver engaging experiences to your customers.
 Scylla Cloud lets you prototype quickly, get into production fast and, once in production, scale smoothly over time.